 - Computed from: The drop-down list contains all available attributes you can use as a foundation for your standard calculated attribute.
 This does not include global variables.

-- Sort like time attribute: If your calculated attribute represents dates, Sort like time attribute will place your date values in the correct order.
+- Sort like time attribute: If your calculated attribute represents dates, this option places your date values in the correct order.